Basics About Law Above Domestic Law

 Physical Natural Law

 Physical natural law is the law required by the subjects of scientific investigation, whether its content has yet been discovered or not (and probably not all of it has yet been discovered).
+(What I think is only a tiny possibility is that we might have gotten every last bit of it wrong; if so, we simply haven’t discovered it yet.)
 What is physical for a definition of natural law is more than what most people ordinarily think of as physical; for purposes of natural law, the physical includes at least mathematics and logic.
-Physical natural law is never, or possibly almost never, created by humans.
-The exceptional possibility is primarily of genetic mutation and epigenetic change where either one is caused by a human and creating a new physical natural law, but that phenomenon is unlikely and, if it occurs, likely requires numerous generations.
-I know of no case of human creation of a scientific law, just the discovery of it.

 A slimmer possibility of human invention of scientific content exists.
 Given the acceptance by scientists that many of the laws of physics date from shortly after the Big Bang and that the number of possible Big Bangs is not limited to one (although only one is known and others hypothesized as possible are generally speculated on as earlier or simultaneous rather than later) so that if a human could cause a new Big Bang (no evidence that a Big Bang could or could not be caused by a human exists so this is speculation protected only by lack of disproof), then possibly a human could cause there to be a new law of physics.
 If a human could, by now-unknown means, cause a new Big Bang and if a human could survive it, then the human could have invented new scientific content of and subjected a human to a humanly-promulgated body of physical natural law.